carlosarnau/carlosarnau/README.md

-# Hi there, I'm Carlos 👋
+# Hi there, I'm Carlos! 👋

 - 🌱 Studying Videogame Design and Development at TTC(UPC).
 - ✈️ Looking to travel around the world.